Kwame Awuah was one of ten Huskies to score this season.

 The Huskies had a couple of scoring opportunities in the first 45 minutes, attempts five shots and putting one shot on goal.
 In the fourth minute, Larin nearly netted his 15th goal of the season on UConn’s first corner kick of the match.
 The Brampton, Ontario native found himself with the ball in front of the near post of the UVA goal and ripped a shot but the attempt missed wide and the ball went rolled over the end line.

-minute, Larin took aim at goal once again, firing a shot from just outside of the box.
+In the 13th minute, Larin took aim at goal once again, firing a shot from just outside of the box.
 His ball had plenty of pace on it, but it wasn’t on target, missing wide left.

 UVA had two good looks at goal in the first half, starting in the 11th minute.
 Cavalier defender Scott Thomsen gathered the ball off a deflection and fired the ball towards UConn junior goalkeeper Andre Blake, who was able to make the save.
 In the 31st minute, UVA midfielder M Salandy-Defour tried his luck from 24 yards away and his shot missed left of the net.